tante/gmaillabelpurge/README.md

 your account, and speaks [Google's IMAP extensions](https://developers.google.com/google-apps/gmail/imap_extensions).

-At the time of writing, we have two scripts: one written in Python 2, that only requires its standard library, and a faster, version in Perl which requires a few dependencies:
+At the time of writing, we have two scripts: one written in Python, that only requires its standard library, and a slightly faster, version in Perl which requires a few dependencies:

  - Config::IniFiles;